 Within a business of any kind, an accountant will perform a number of crucial financial functions which relate to the collection, accuracy, recording, presentation and analysis of the business.
 This applies whether the accountant is a fully paid employee of the business in question or simply commissioned as a third-party provider as many businesses do.

 An accountant who works for a business will usually have a variety of administrative roles within the company’s overall operations as well as what may otherwise be seen as ‘accountancy duties.’
-In the case of smaller businesses, an account’s role may involve primarily financial data collection, entry and report generation.
+In the case of smaller businesses, an accountant’s role may involve primarily financial data collection, entry and report generation.

 In most cases, an accountant will also deal with third parties, such as vendors, financial intuitions and customers, keeping the finances in check at all times.
 Fundamentally, if the business employing the accountant is in the business of purchasing businesses, the accountant will hold a crucial role; to scrutinise the business to be purchased prior to any decision being made.